sevenjames/NothingNew/README.md

 ### Why
 It's pretty big and annoying.
 I don't want to see it.
 Maybe you want the same?

+### Compatibility
+This skin works with the Steam Client as of 2021-03-23.
+It cant hurt anything, but functionality with future releases of Steam cannot be known.
+If you suspect that this skin is failing or interfering with any future version of Steam, just uninstall it and then check back here for an unpdated version.

 ### Prerequisite
 Know where your Steam folder is located.<br>
 These are the default locations as far as I know.